Find Employment Opportunity

 All employers, employment agencies and executive headhunters are investing in new state-of-the-art computer systems to increase efficiency in storing and processing CV and resume information.

-Today's human resources department is leaner (and often, meaner) then in the 90s.
+Today's human resources department is leaner (and often, meaner) than in the 90s.
 With fewer people hiring, but with an ever-increasing pile of job applications something had to give up.

 Pretending that it is business as usual when it comes to finding work is futile.
 You cannot afford to ignore the following:

 - Companies are relying increasingly on technology to screen applicants.
-Today companies ask to fax in your CV / resume.
+Today companies ask you to fax in your CV/resume.
 Many more are now requesting to email your job application.
 These trends accelerate as CV & resume scanning and electronic applicants screening & tracking become widely used.

 - The downsizing of human resources departments, in many corporations, has resulted in a situation whereby many CVs / resumes are never seen by human eyes once they enter the electronic systems!